curl/curl/docs/cmdline-opts/config.md

 7) Non-Windows: use getpwuid to find the home directory

-8) On Windows, if it finds no *.curlrc* file in the sequence described above, it checks for one in the same dir the curl executable is placed.
+8) On Windows, if it finds no *.curlrc* file in the sequence described above, it checks for one in the same directory the curl executable is placed.

 On Windows two filenames are checked per location: *.curlrc* and *_curlrc*, preferring the former.
 Older versions on Windows checked for *_curlrc* only.